| français (original) | Español |

 01 February 2000

-This document presents, in a synthetic way, several facets of the political control exerted on the lifeforms at various levels, from local to global level.
+This document presents a summary of the several aspects of the political control exercised on living beings at different levels, from the local to the global level.

 • Civil society and GMOs : What Strategies Should be Applied Internationally?